Hello, I’m Stephanie Jordan.

 The goodness of fit is important in therapy.
 Some say it’s the most important factor related to the success of the therapy.

 That’s why it is my number one priority.

 To help you figure out whether I’m the right fit for you, here is some information about me…

 - My therapeutic style is both compassionate and direct, allowing for a supportive yet challenging environment in therapy.
 You’re not coming to therapy to be talked down to, but you also don’t want to be treated with kid-gloves.
 If this sounds like you, I might be right for you.

 - I’m a Millennial.
-You could probably find dozens of therapists in Atlanta who have decades of experience doing therapy.
-I not only have a solid background of experience, I also can relate to a lot of what my clients are talking about because we have a lot in common.
-If you’d like a therapist who understands and gets the challenges you face as a young adult, we might be a great fit.
+Not only do I have a solid background of experience providing therapy, I also can relate to a lot of what my clients are talking about because we have a lot in common.
+If you’d like a therapist who understands the challenges you face as a young adult, we might be a great fit.

-- As an advocate for social justice, I am welcoming of all people diverse in race, ethnicity, sexual orientation, gender identity, religion, and disabilities.
-I am a LGBTQ ally and I strive to make therapy affirming of any individual or couple who walks into my office.
+- As an advocate for social justice, I am welcoming of all people diverse in race, ethnicity, sexual orientation, gender identity, relationship orientation, religion, and disabilities.
+I am a LGBTQ ally, and I’m kink-aware and poly friendly, and I strive to make therapy affirming of any individual or couple who walks into my office.
 If you are a minority and/or have faced oppression, and want a therapist who will make you feel safe and valued, I could be the therapist for you.

 - I’m a human being too.
-In my free time, I enjoy playing tennis, singing in an a cappella group, and trying new recipes from my favorite cookbooks with my partner.
+In my free time, I enjoy yoga, going to the park with my dog, playing tennis, reading, and trying new recipes from my favorite cookbooks with my partner.

 “That’s all well and good, but where did you get your degree?”